A Celiac’s Gluten Free Guide to Morocco

 • L’Atelier Cuisine in Marrakesh was recommended by several celiac readers as offering health food products and dishes that are strictly gluten free.

 • Maison Sans Gluten (translated: the house without gluten) is, as the name suggests, a fully gluten free bakery.
 They’ve got crepes, cookies, cakes, pastries pizza, bread, and much more—both sweet and savoury options.
 Including great msemen, a Moroccan flatbread that is made gluten free here.
-You can contact them via their Instagram page for delivery/pick up options.
+You can contact them via their Instagram page for delivery/pick up options — they also deliver in Rabat, not only in Marrakesh.

 For specifics in Essaouira, Morocco, check out Maroc Mama’s guide here.